The AA PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by The AA, PPI was usually added to a customer's policy by The AA, in some cases without their knowledge.
-The AA were known to deny a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by The AA, PPI may have been added to a customer's policy by The AA, in some cases without their knowledge.
+The AA may have denied a credit application if PPI was refused by the customer.

 The AA PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by The AA.

-There are many examples of The AA mis-selling PPI, some customers were not even made aware by The AA that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by The AA that it was optional.
+There are many examples of The AA mis-selling PPI, some customers were not even made aware by The AA that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by The AA that it was optional.